How To Convert Hard Money Leads To Actual Loans

 Funnel One: The 7-Day Phone Attack

-When a lead comes in from any source, the only goal is to get them on the phone within seven days.
+When a lead comes in from any source, the only goal is to get them on the phone within 7 days.
 That means emails, texts, and phone calls in rotation.
-At Hard Money Bankers, the sequence is seven emails and seven texts over seven days.
-If someone fills out a form on the website, emails us directly, or comes through a service like Connected Investors, they enter this funnel immediately.
+At Hard Money Bankers, the sequence is 7 emails, 7 phone calls and 7 texts over 7 days.
+If someone fills out a form on the website, emails us directly, or tries to get ahold of us with no immediate contact then they enter this funnel immediately.

 Here is what I learned the hard way.
 In the past, I would manually call once, send a text, send an email, and then essentially stop after day one.
-The data shows that around day four is when a lot of people re-engage.
+The data shows that around day 4 is when a lot of people re-engage.
 They filled out something, got distracted with their life, forgot about it.
-Then your fourth or fifth touch brings them back.
-That persistance matters more than you think.
+Then your 4th or 5th touch brings them back.
+That persistence matters more than you think.
+Keep in mind we aren’t spamming them.
+They originally reached out so we are doing them a service by helping them get back in touch with us.

 The emails do not have to be complicated.
-One that has worked really well for us is day three.
-It is just a case study of a deal that got funded.
+One that has worked really well for us is on day 3.
+It is just a case study of a deal that we funded recently.
 A screenshot showing how the borrower closed in five days.
 Nothing fancy.
 Just proof that you actually do what you say you do.
 People respond to that more than generic follow up messages.

 The moment you actually talk to them, they exit this funnel.
 You do not need the automation anymore because you have a real conversation to work with.
 But until that happens, the machine keeps running.